kai0511/scParser/README.md

 8. cell_factor: sparse representation for cells
 9. gene_factor: gene latent representation matrix of K * M, where K is the num_factors and M is the number of genes.

+### Modeling the effect of biological conditions on gene expression for cell populations

 For other downstream analysis with results from SR2, please refer to preprint in references.